icann/rdap-conformance-tool/validator/README.md

 ## Known Limitations

-Even if we can write a combined schema like this:
+Even if a combined schema like this can be used:

     "rdapExtensions": {
       "type": "string",